chumawinnie/nfcore-sample-sheet-generator/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the bioinformatics core facility Augsburg License.
 See the [LICENSE](LICENSE) file for details.

 ---